 As mentioned above, the overall online counseling process will look different depending on the therapist’s training area.
 However, they all work on the same goal: making your relationship last or even become stronger and more intimate than before.

-How Will Online Therapy for Infidelity Help You?
+How Can Infidelity Therapy Online Help You?

 For some couples, therapy might be the first occasion for them to speak truly openly to each other.
 It might be unpleasant, but it will undoubtedly be helpful in the long run.
 During infidelity therapy, the counselor will work on these areas to help you save the relationship: